-A prawn and shrimp by trap (category W) or communal commercial (category FW) licence is required to commercially harvest prawn and shrimp by trap gear.
+A commercial Prawn and Shrimp by trap (category W) or communal commercial (category FW) licence eligibility is required to commercially harvest prawn and shrimp by trap gear.

 Category W licence eligibilities are limited entry and vessel-based.
 Category FW licence eligibilities are limited entry and party-based; a First Nations group is the licence eligibility holder and the eligibility must be designated to a commercially registered fishing vessel that meets established length restrictions.